Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 ### Trade with Increasing Opportunity Costs

-If opportunity costs were to increase with each unit of one good, as it [[Basic Economic Concepts#Law of Increasing Opportunity Cost|usually does]], trade becomes less optimal as each party tries to optimize its production ratio, where
+If opportunity costs were to increase with each unit of one good, as it [[Basic Economic Concepts#Law of Increasing Opportunity Cost|usually does]], trade becomes less optimal as each party tries to optimize its production ratio, and the differing ratios that provide trade with its benefits disappear.
+This leads to less-than-complete specialization, and sometimes domestic products can compete with imported ones.